ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 draft: false
 ---

-Basic image processing tools may serve you in many situations as a developer, and there are several libraries to help you with image processing tasks.
+Basic image processing tools may serve you in many situations as a developer, and there are several libraries to help you with image processing tasks (this statement is particularly true if you are a Pythonist).
 However, knowing how to implement basic procedures is not only a good programming exercise but will give you the ability to tweak things to your liking.
-In this article, we will see how to implement basic image processing tools from scratch.
+In this article, we will see how to implement basic image processing tools from scratch using Python.

 {{< table_of_contents >}}